dineshkummarc/Book_Reader/README.md

 # BOOK READER AND SHARE HOUSE

 # Motivation
-This project is made for book readers who wants to make their booklist and communicate with others readers.
-In this project, any user can share books with others member.
+This project is made for book readers who wants to make their booklist and communicate with other readers.
+In this project, any user can share books with other members.
 Also, any user can start a dicussion.
-This project has taken ideas and used book information, photos as example from this cite from https://www.goodreads.com/ .
+This project has taken ideas and used book information, photos as example from this cite https://www.goodreads.com/ .

 ## Features of BOOK READ AND SHARE HOUSE
 - User Authentication (signin, signup)